 Singapore, Malaysia and Thailand are by far the richest countries in the world region.
 Indonesia, far behind them, was for some years concidered a strong rising economy.
 But in 2014 Indonesia's economic growth spluttered already, because of the lack of qualified workers and specialists, the flawfull infrastructure and the rampant corruption.
 Nevertheless, whole Southeast Asia represents an emerging economic region, but, as always in capitalism, some, very few profit and others, the majority, remains very, very poor.

-The cities of Southeast Asia are all ugly and dirty, most of them completely faceless.
+The Cities of Southeast Asia are all ugly and dirty, most of them completely faceless.
 The few ones who were once different, like Phnom Penh, once a little Paris and seen as the most beautiful city in Asia, Georgetown, Ayutthaya, Luang Prabang or colonial Pakse and Kampot, get destroyed by the replacement of new, ugly concrete monsters at the place of the old, better buildings, or are at least drown in a traffic desaster which robbs any place it's soul and culture.

 It makes therefore little difference in which country the booming desaster happens.
 All of the different countries have their own kind of building industries respectively building style.
 In Thailand it's a depressing egg-carton style of naked concrete, in Cambodia it's kind of a neo-baroque (better: a cheap imitation of it), in Malaysia it's a monstrous uniformity as if the terraced houses were barracks.

-It's also remarkable, that the modern places are all of a naked mercantile character.
+It's also obvious, that the modern places are all of a naked mercantile character.
 It's all about profit and business in these cities.
 Any culture, any space for humans or other living beings, for education, for relaxation, for contemplation is minimized or completely hammered down by commerce.
 Wherever one goes, one has to pay for the right to be there.
-Among the very few exceptions are the big parks in Thailand's cities, who are always a green lung in all the business and pollution.
+Among the very few left exceptions are the big parks in Thailand's cities, who are always a green lung in all the business and pollution.

 In contemporary Southeast Asia are almost 600 million people living, and they generate together an economic performance of 1,6 trillion Euros anually, more than India with it's 1.2 billion inhabitants.